-Distance learning options are available in the criminal justice field.
-Your best bet for finding an online program is to use our convenient search tool, below.
+Distance learning programs are available in the criminal justice field.
+Your best bet for finding an online program is to use our convenient search tool below.

-Criminal behavior is a fact of life, and society will always require qualified, resolute individuals who can react quickly to curb that conduct.
-So, if you're looking for an education that prepares you to become a contributing member of society, a career in this field may be just right.
+Criminal behavior is a fact of life.
+Society will always require qualified, purposeful individuals who can react quickly to curb that conduct.